 Grand Rounds Schedule

-Grand Rounds Conferences are held on the first, third and fourth Thursdays of the month (noon to 1 p.m.) at the Alfond Center for Health (ACH) in Augusta (Lobby Level, Conference Rooms 1 & 2) and broadcast via Skype to those who would like to attend online.
-Occasionally they are held in the Dean 3 Conference Room at the Thayer Center for Health (TCH) in Waterville (Dean 3 Conference Room) and some outlying campuses.
+Grand Rounds Conferences are held every Thursday from noon to 1 p.m. at the Alfond Center for Health (ACH) in Augusta (Lobby Level, Conference Rooms 1 & 2) and broadcast via Skype to those who would like to attend online.
+Occasionally they are held in the Dean 3 Conference Room at the Thayer Center for Health.
+Please check the calendar of events for details.

 In Augusta and Waterville, Grand Rounds Conferences usually are attended by family medicine physicians, hospitalists, internists, specialists, resident physicians, medical students and ancillary staff.